openlookeng/hetu-core/hetu-docs/en/indexer/hindex-statements.md

 ```

 Note: dropped index will be removed from cache after a few seconds, so you may still see the next few queries still using the index.
+The index will be automatically dropped if the source table is dropped.

 ## Notes on resource usage